 The Texas Common Course Numbering System (TCCNS) is a voluntary, co-operative effort among Texas community colleges and universities to facilitate transfer of freshman- and sophomore-level general academic coursework.
 The TCCNS provides a shared, uniform set of course designations for students and their advisors to use in determining both course equivalency and degree applicability of transfer credit on a statewide basis.
-The list of Howard Payne courses equivalent to TCCNS courses may be found in the Appendix on page 255 of this catalog.
+The list of Howard Payne courses equivalent to TCCNS courses may be found in the Appendix on page 302 of this catalog.
 Through SPEEDE, a technology used in administrative areas of education, student academic records may be moved electronically between colleges and universities.
-Changes occurring at Howard Payne are moving the university toward the ability to send and receive electronic transcripts.
+Howard Payne has the ability to send and receive electronic transcripts.